 Mods-In-Exile:

-If you downloaded The Big Deal add-on from somewhere else, it’s NOT guaranteed to work normal, nor is it safe to use the contents of the archive.
+If you downloaded The Big Deal add-on from somewhere else, it’s NOT guaranteed to work normal, nor is it safe to use the contents of the zip.

 – For an original BEX version:

-Install BattleTech Extended 3025-3061, then unpack The Big Deal Add-On – BEX archive and move all folders from there to your Mods folder, confirming the replacement of files.
+Install BattleTech Extended Tactics, then unpack The Big Deal Add-On – BEX zip and move all folders from there to your Mods folder, confirming the replacement of files.

 – For an original version of BEX with Solaris 7 mod: